-Can you Bring a Blanket On a Plane
+Can you Bring a Blanket On a Plane?

-Can you Bring a Blanket in Carry-on
+Can you Bring a Blanket in a Carry-on?

 You can also bring a personal item, like a purse or a small backpack, to put under the seat in front of you and keep your blanket there.
 This personal item should be no bigger than 9 x 10 x 17 inches (22 x 25 x 43 cm).
-I kept a relative’s baby blanket in a small backpack, which was sufficient enough.
+I kept a relative’s baby blanket in a small backpack, which was sufficient.

-Some airlines have different rules for blankets you bring on board.
-They could ask you to fold and store them in an overhead bin or under your seat.
-Also, some airlines might give out free blankets in specific situations.
-For example, when I traveled last year to Saudi Arabia for Umrah via Saudi Airlines, they offered a blanket (sort of) to each passenger before the take off.
-Needless to say, it was pretty convenient, as the AC was too cool for me and my mom.
+For example, when I traveled last year to Saudi Arabia for Umrah via Saudi Airlines, they offered a blanket (sort of) to each passenger before the takeoff.
 However, to be sure, I recommend contacting your airline because these rules can vary.

 Can you Bring a Blanket in Checked Luggage?